-1993 - July 1999

-POLICE LIEUTENANT, COMMANDER ANTI-CORRUPTION UNIT, INTERNAL AFFAIRS SECTION, OFFICE OF THE CHIEF

-Entrusted with the responsibility for managing and directing all covert investigations, administrative and criminal, involving allegations of corruption against city employees.
-Assisted the City Attorneys Office in administration of employer/employee relations and the development and implementation of disciplinary policy.
+1993 - July 1999 POLICE LIEUTENANT, COMMANDER ANTI-CORRUPTION UNIT, INTERNAL AFFAIRS SECTION, OFFICE OF THE CHIEF City of Miami Police Department, Miami, Florida corruption against city employees.
+Assisted the City Attorney's Office in administration of employer/employee relations and the development and implementation of disciplinary policy.
 Was responsible for the preparation and implementation of the Section's annual budget and directed the expenditure of all covert funds used during protracted investigations.
 Also coordinated the distribution of all "cash" or Imprest funds used during covert investigations.